-Sustainable diets and low-carbon meals
+Net Zero 2040: Sustainable eating and low-carbon meals

 70% of our main meals will be low-carbon by 2030

 We all have a part to play in reducing our impact on the environment - including what we eat.
 Following a literature review and with technical guidance from our partner, WWF, we have defined low carbon meals as meals whose production generates 0.9kg of CO2e or less.
+Crucially, these meals will be delicious, nutritious and affordable.

 This objective has already been achieved in Norway and Sweden where 73% of the recipes developed are labelled “low-carbon”.